yasinahad/CardPicker/README.md

 This simple console application uses a Random generate method, a if Statements, for & foreach statement, concatenation of array and int.TryParse.

-Inheritance of the CardPicker class in this project is used for the WPF application called PickACardUI.
+CardPicker class in this project is used for the WPF application called PickACardUI.